-This may come as no surprise, but your car’s make and model affects your auto insurance rates.
+This may come as no surprise, but your car’s make and model affect your auto insurance rates.
 Some attract riskier drivers.
 And some protect their occupants better than others in an accident.
-These are only a few of the reasons why one vehicle might cost more or less to insure regardless of who’s driving
+These are only a few of the reasons why one vehicle might cost more or less to cover regardless of who’s driving

-In this article, we’ll explore how your car’s make and model can affect your auto insurance rates.
+In this article, we’ll explore how your car’s make and model can affect your premium.
 We’ll tell you about the different types of vehicles that you can buy and why some cost more to insure than others.
-This includes taking a look at what details insurers will consider when it comes to what type of car you drive.
+This includes taking a look at what details insurance companies consider when it comes to what you drive.
 Finally, this article will have answers to a few common questions about this rate factor.

 Different Body Types of Cars